Pranayk09/demo/README.md

 # demo
-This is Demo repository to learn Git and Git hub
+This is Demo repository to learn Git and Git hub.